-On the horizontal axis the portfolio weights in 20/k describe the optimum distribution of portfolio resources across the securities given the amount of risk to return one considers reasonable.
+On the horizontal axis the portfolio weights in 30/4 describe the optimum distribution of portfolio resources across the securities given the amount of risk to return one considers reasonable.

 Because of CO's ability to handle nonlinear constraints, more elaborate models may be considered.
 For example, this model frequently concentrates the allocation into a minority of the securities.
-To spread out the allocation one could solve the problem subject weights, i.e., the variance for maximum a subject to

-$w_k w_k \leq \varphi$
+To spread out the allocation one could solve the problem subject to a maximum variance for the weights, i.e., subject to $w_k^ w_k \leq \varphi$